markdist/markdist.github.com/services.md

 * Frequent stock rotation of over 10 times per year
 * Reducing stock levels to a calculated optimum
-* Avoiding out of stock situations in spite of the large number of SKUs and suppliers
+* Avoiding out-of-stock situations in spite of the large number of SKUs and suppliers
 * Keeping stock levels at 150% of the sales volume in the lead time

-They also handle custom clearance, and excise processing for excise goods.
+They also handle customs clearance, and excise processing for excise goods.

 <div style="text-align: center;"><img class="border" src="images/MD-warehouse.png" alt="M&amp;D Warehouse" height="300px" /></div>